KenaHemnani/gcn-image-classification-task/readme.md

 For more details refer to:
 https://github.com/KenaHemnani/gcn-image-classification-task/blob/master/Report.pdf
-In the above pdf GCN is explained and how it Pytorch geometric can be used for GCN is also explained.
+In the above pdf GCN is explained in simple language.

+**`Problem Formulation`**:
+Image classification is formulated as a Node Classification Task.

 ### Clone the repository:
 git clone https://github.com/KenaHemnani/gcn-image-classification-task.git